Crop Contracts Law: Annulment

-The conflict between the Central Government and the Government of Catalonia
+Conflict between the Central Government and the Government of Catalonia

-The annulment of the Crop Contracts Law created a serious political crisis between Madrid and Barcelona, including the withdrawal of the Republican Left of Catalonia deputies from the Spanish Parliament, to which the Basque Nationalist Party added in a show of solidarity faithful to its line of agrarian social justice, which it tried to apply in Navarre, and a considerable nationalist exacerbation, which favored the paramilitary activities and the separatist propaganda of the Joventuts d'Estat Català, directed by Josep Dencàs.
-Dencàs managed the Ministry of the Interior and on 18 September, retaliating against the anarcho-syndicalist movement of Barcelona, while Miquel Badia, of the Republican Left of Catalonia, was commissioned to the Public Order services of Catalonia.
+The annulment of the Crop Contracts Law created a serious political crisis between Madrid and Barcelona, including the withdrawal of the Republican Left of Catalonia deputies from the Cortes Generales, to which the Basque Nationalist Party added in a show of solidarity faithful to its line of agrarian social justice, which it tried to apply in Navarre, and a considerable nationalist exacerbation, which favored the paramilitary activities and the separatist propaganda of the Joventuts d'Estat Català, directed by Josep Dencàs.
+Dencàs managed the Ministry of the Interior and on 18 September, retaliating against the anarcho-syndicalist movement in Barcelona, while Miquel Badia, of the Republican Left of Catalonia, was commissioned to the Public Order services of Catalonia.

 However, since neither of the two governments wanted to start a new confrontation, representatives of the same negotiated over the summer the introduction of amendments in the regulation that the law had to develop.
 But the agreement reached between Samper and Companys was broken when the new government headed by Alejandro Lerroux was set up in Madrid at the beginning of October and three CEDA ministers were part of it.
-The Revolution of October 1934 began immediately afterwards, in which Companys was one of the protagonists with the Proclamation of the Catalan State, within the "Federal" Spanish Republic.
-The failure of the Revolution led to the imprisonment of Companys and the dissolution of his government and the suspension of the Statute of Autonomy.
+The Revolution of October 1934 began immediately afterwards, in which Companys was one of the protagonists of the Events of 6 October, in which the Catalan State was proclaimed within the "Federal" Spanish Republic.
+The failure of the proclamation led to the imprisonment of Companys, the dissolution of his government, and the suspension of the Statute of Autonomy.

-The Crop Contracts Law was annulled and almost 3,000 eviction lawsuits of "rabassaires" and sharecroppers were processed.
+The Crop Contracts Law was annulled and almost 3,000 eviction lawsuits of rabassaires and sharecroppers were processed.

-It was again put into effect after the victory of the Popular Front in the Spanish general elections of February 1936, which restored its duties to the Government and Parliament of Catalonia.
+It was again put into effect after the victory of the Popular Front in the 1936 Spanish general election, which restored its duties to the Government and Parliament of Catalonia.